Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 \subsection{Optimization of Time Distribution}

 We have seen from the Bode-Fano analysis that a narrowband matching network is more sensitive than a broadband search.
-It is necessary to tune the narrowband matching circuit to different central frequencies to search over a large mass range.
-We now determine the optimal time distribution of a scanned system.
-We consider a single-pole resonator, which is almost as efficient as the Bode-Fano-optimal tophat, but is much more practical in a tuned experiment.
-We first introduce the value function for the scan optimization.
-In Section \ref{sssec:log_uniform_scan}, we calculate the optimal time distribution given prior probabilities that are log-uniform in both mass and coupling.
-In Section \ref{sssec:scan_opt_other}, we consider the optimal scan strategy in other situations, such as those that would be relevant to the QCD axion.
+(See also Section \ref{ssec:ResvBroad} and Appendix \ref{sec:ResvBroad_SQUID}.)
+It is necessary to tune the narrowband matching network to different central frequencies to search over a large mass range.
+In this part of the paper, we determine the optimal time distribution of a scanned system.
+We consider a single-pole resonator, which is almost as efficient as the Bode-Fano-optimal tophat filter, but is much more practical in a tuned experiment.
+We first introduce the value function for the scan optimization, motivated by our previous discussions on SNR and priors.
+Then, in Section \ref{sssec:log_uniform_scan}, we calculate the optimal scan strategy (optimal distribution of resonator frequencies and corresponding integration times) given prior probabilities that are log-uniform in both mass and coupling.
+In Section \ref{sssec:scan_opt_other}, we consider the optimal scan strategy in other situations, such as those that would be relevant to a search targeted at QCD axion models.
 We conclude in Section \ref{sssec:scan_practical}, where we interpret our results in terms of a practical scan strategy.

-The potential for a significant off-resonance contribution to the SNR shows the importance of considering SNR contributions from multiple resonant scan steps.
-Let $\{ \nu_{r}^{i} \}$ represent the set of resonator scan frequencies; in the language of Section \ref{sssec:SNR_scan}, $\nu_{r}^{i}$ is the resonance frequency of the $i$th circuit configuration in the scan.
-The SNR for dark matter at frequency $\nu_{\rm DM}^{0}$ from the $i$th circuit is
+For optimizing allocation of scan time, the potential for a significant off-resonance contribution to the SNR, described in Sections \ref{sssec:SNR_QLA} and \ref{ssec:opt_impedance}, underscores the importance of combining SNR information from multiple resonant scan steps.
+Let $\{ \nu_{r}^{i} \}$ represent the set of resonator scan frequencies; in the language of Section \ref{sssec:SNR_scan}, $\nu_{r}^{i}$ is the resonance frequency of the $i$th configuration in the scan.
+For dark matter at rest-mass frequency $\nu_{\rm DM}^{0}$, the SNR from the $i$th scan step is, from Section \ref{sssec:SNR_QLA},